Empirical Bayesian Multi-Bandit Learning: Introduction

-In summary, our key contributions are as follows: \begin{itemize} \item We introduce a novel hierarchical Bayesian model to capture the shared structure across multiple bandit instances.
-This framework captures both the heterogeneity and the correlations among different bandit instances, enabling effective information sharing while accommodating instance-specific variations. \item We propose learning the prior over the shared structure across multiple bandit instances.
-By adopting the empirical Bayesian approach, our method enhances the practical applicability of bandit algorithms.
-Additionally, we introduce efficient computational techniques to reduce computational overhead, making our algorithms more scalable and suitable for real-world applications.
-We provide an upper bound for the estimation error of prior-incorporated estimation, which has rarely been addressed in the multi-bandit problems. \item A key contribution of our work is the estimation of the covariance matrix—an essential component often overlooked in prior research.
-To address this, we adopt the thresholded covariance matrix estimator \cite{bickel2008covariance}, which offers an automatic, data-driven approach to uncovering meaningful correlations across bandit instances.
-This method preserves strong correlations while eliminating weaker ones, effectively discarding those that do not contribute meaningfully to across-instance learning. \item Building on our empirical Bayesian approach, we implement Thompson Sampling and UCB-based exploration strategies, resulting in two algorithms, \textbf{ebmTS} and \textbf{ebmUCB}, for multi-bandit problems.
-We derive the frequentist regret bound for the proposed algorithms, from which, one can clearly observe how the prior exerts its influence.
-We also evaluate these algorithms on a variety of datasets, demonstrating the effectiveness and robustness of our approach across diverse applications. \end{itemize}
+In summary, our key contributions are as follows: \begin{itemize} \item We introduce a hierarchical Bayesian model that captures shared structure across multiple bandit instances.
+This framework accommodates both heterogeneity and correlations among bandits, enabling efficient information sharing while preserving instance-specific flexibility. \item We develop an empirical Bayesian approach to learn the shared structure across multiple bandit instances, with a key contribution being the estimation of the covariance matrix — an essential yet often overlooked component.
+By employing the thresholded covariance matrix estimator \cite{bickel2008covariance}, our approach offers an automatic, data-driven approach to uncovering meaningful correlations across bandit instances.
+This method preserves strong correlations while eliminating weaker ones, effectively discarding those that do not contribute meaningfully to across-instance learning.
+We also propose computational techniques that enhance scalability and make our algorithms practical for large-scale applications. \item Building on our empirical Bayesian framework, we develop two algorithms — \textbf{ebmTS} and \textbf{ebmUCB} — that integrate Thompson Sampling and UCB-based exploration strategies for multi-bandit problems.
+These algorithms are evaluated across diverse datasets, demonstrating strong effectiveness and robustness in various application settings. \item We further establish a rigorous theoretical foundation by deriving an upper bound on the frequentist regret.
+Unlike most existing studies on multi-bandit problems \cite{hong2022hierarchical, aouali2023mixed}, which primarily analyze Bayesian regret, we explicitly characterize and derive an upper bound on the estimation error under the incorporation of prior information — a topic that has rarely been addressed in the multi-bandit literature.
+Building on this analysis, Theorem \ref{inequality_beta_hat} presents the resulting frequentist regret bound, thereby filling an important gap in the multi-bandit literature. \end{itemize}

 The remainder of this article is organized as follows.
 Section \ref{sec:related works} provides a comprehensive review of the literature on contextual bandits and multi-task learning.
 Section \ref{sec:problem formulation} introduces the multi-bandit model and formulates the problem.
 Section \ref{sec:estimation} details the estimation procedure.
 Section \ref{sec:algorithm} presents the proposed \textbf{ebmTS} and \textbf{ebmUCB} algorithms, developed based on the estimation results.
 Section \ref{sec:regret analysis} provides the frequentist regret bounds for \textbf{ebmTS} and \textbf{ebmUCB}.
 Section \ref{sec:experiment} reports experimental results on both synthetic and real-world datasets.
 Finally, Section \ref{sec:conclusion} concludes the article.